-Figure 3.18: Estimates of the age-period-cohort model estimates, scaled displays.
+Figure 4.9: Estimates of the age-period-cohort model estimates - raw as they are.

 The parameters in this model represent age-specific rates, that approximates the rates in the 1980 cohort (as predicted...), cohort RRs relative to this cohort, and finally period "residual" RRs.